sam1016yu/DB-Exp-Sensitivity/H2/SP/README.md

 This is the stored procedure function of OLTPBench TPC-C transactions.

-You can combine all transaction SQL files into one SQL file.
+You can combine all transaction .sql files into one .sql file.